Total Shoulder Arthroplasty: Glenoid Component

 - center point for reaming:

-- center point: lateral aspect of the subscapularis fossa at a point midway between the superior and lateral borders of the scapula;
+- center point: lateral aspect of the subscapularis fossa at a point midway between the superior and lateral borders of scapula;

 - cement mixing technique: